sachintha81/sachintha81.github.io/_posts/2018-08-30-smart-for-loops.markdown

 The _Average Joe_ For-Loop
 --
 We have a method and we want to execute it a certain number of times.
-Say, 10.
+Say, 10 times.
 We can easily write a `for-loop` that iterates `10` times and it's all good.

 #### The Normal Way
 {% highlight c# %}